edspective/edspective.github.io/_pages/about.md

 ## Want to join us?

 Movements don't grow on their own!
 We know from experience that it requires hard work, and we would love help.
-If you are interested in joining the team, please <a href="/feedback" target="_blank">leave us a note</a>!
+Please consider <a href="/share" target="_blank">sharing your story with us</a>, and if you are interested in joining the organizing team, please <a href="/feedback" target="_blank">leave us a note</a>!